England | Scotland | Wales | Northern Ireland | Ireland

 · Our prescription turnaround time will remain at 48 hours.

-NHS Hartlepool and Stockton-On-Tees CCG – Christmas Opening 2019.
+NHS Hartlepool and Stockton-On-Tees CCG

-You are advised to telephone the pharmacy prior to attending.
+Please check the attached document or telephone the pharmacy prior to attending.
 If you require advice out of hours, please contact: 111.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.